fluree/auth-pass-example/README.md

 This repo offers a look at Fluree identity management via the [Password API](https://docs.flur.ee/api/downloaded-endpoints/overview#password-authentication-endpoints) and user roles.

-Included is a simple React app that demonstrates how Fluree's built-in user roles can be leveraged to provide role-specific functionality.
+Included is a simple comics store pull-list React app that demonstrates how Fluree's built-in user roles can be leveraged to provide role-specific functionality.
 You will need to be running a local instance of a Fluree database to use the app.
 This demo was built and tested using [Fluree v0.15.0](https://fluree-releases-public.s3.amazonaws.com/fluree-0.15.0.zip), although it should also run on the latest version, available [here](https://fluree-releases-public.s3.amazonaws.com/fluree-latest.zip).

-Check out the accompanying video (coming soon!) to see a more in-depth example of how the Password API works, along with a quick walkthrough of the example app.
+Check out the accompanying [video](https://youtu.be/KCYxw53aPGQ) to see a more in-depth example of how the Password API works, along with a quick walkthrough of the example app.

 ## Starting a local Fluree instance